-If you’re new to the world of Diamond Painting, you are about to embark on an exciting journey that is sure to provide hours of enjoyment as you express the artistry within you.
-But best of all, when you’re done you’ll have an amazing work of art to display proudly in your home or office!
-Plus you’ll have the satisfaction of knowing you created it yourself.
+If you’re new to the world of diamond painting, you are about to embark on an exciting journey that is sure to provide hours of enjoyment as you express the artistry within you.
+But best of all, when you’re done, you’ll have an amazing work of art to display proudly in your home or office.
+Plus, you’ll have the satisfaction of knowing you created it yourself.
 And, yes, anyone can do it!
 Completed, diamond paintings make excellent gifts, too.

 The Physics of Diamonds

-Often referred to as 5-D Diamonds due to the geometry of their multi-faceted surface, both round diamonds and square diamonds have raised, angled planes on one side, and a flat underside.
+Often referred to as 5-D diamonds due to the geometry of their multi-faceted surface, both round diamonds and square diamonds have raised, angled planes on one side, and a flat underside.
 The faceted side reflects light to give the finished piece a sparkling effect.
-You may even find they shimmer like a disco ball!
-But without the boring repetitive beat and bad hair styles.
+You’ll even find Diamond Art Club® paintings shimmer like a disco ball, but without the boring, repetitive beat and bad hairstyles!

 Square VS. Round Diamonds: What’s the Difference?